turbobabr/sketch-devtools-assistant/README.md

 If you don't want to use unsigned binary you can just clone this repo, compile the app, put it into the `Applications` folder and run it.

-## How and why protocol handling works
+## Protocol handling & 'Jump To Code' feature

 Sketch DevTools Assistant is a helper OSX application that works together with [Sketch DevTools](http://github.com/turbobabr/sketch-devtools) solution and provides protocol handling functionality for `Jumpt To Code` feature of DevTools for the following list of IDEs:
 - Atom